 - Simplifying for easier manufacturing

-Designing a successful medical device prototype is an iterative process.
+Designing a successful device prototype is an iterative process.
 Patience and adaptability are key.

-Step 8: Preparing for Clinical Trials and Manufacturing
+Step 8: Preparing for Clinical Trials, Design Transfer & Scalable Medical Device Manufacturing

 Once your prototype meets all design and safety criteria, it’s time to: